You've been pinning for a while now, and you've started wondering if you can actually make money on Pinterest, doing just start!

 Think of it like this: how would Pinterest profit from paying you to use their platform?
 You cannot create a product and then pay people to use it, that would be ridiculous unless you are doing accelerating beta testing with a dozen or so individuals.
 That might warrant compensation.

-So, if Pinterest does not pay users, how comes that lots of people claim two make a lot of money with it?
+So, if Pinterest does not pay users, how comes lots of people claim two make a lot of money with it?

 By monetizing their influence.
 Pinterest gives you the platform to achieve certain goals that can directly impact your total earnings from other monetization streams.
 For example, Imagine: